 Jeremy Lin has all the potential in the world to become one of the greats.
 But before the Knicks organization and New York start building monuments in his honor let him get past this week.
 Because for all we know next week can be a different story.
 Let him build his career before we start saying he is the greatest player that ever played.
 For all we know he could bomb the next four games and the next article you read won’t be about All I do is Lin.
 After this year is over we can start saying what kind of player he will become.
 Let’s not get excited, his fifteen minutes might just be getting started.

-Topics: The Hub
+Tags: The Hub